 During the divorce process, temporary support may be ordered depending on the financial circumstances of the spouses.
 At the onset of the case, each spouse fills out a Financial Information Statement in order to determine the needs of the spouses and the children.
 The temporary support will become part of the temporary orders under which the parties live until the divorce is final.

 Contractual alimony is simply a contract made between the divorcing spouses as part of a final divorce settlement.
-It is one of the tools that our attorneys use to help settle cases.
+It is one of the tools that our divorce attorneys use to help settle cases.
 Some items in the marital estate are not easily divided, and it is not advisable for the two parties to continue to own property jointly after marriage.
-At the Vaught Law Firm, we use all of the tools available to us to create an equitable settlement of the community estate.
+At the Vaught Law Firm in Austin, TX, we use all of the tools available to us to create an equitable settlement of the community estate.
 Get in touch with our legal team today to discuss your options.

 In Texas, there are two types of grounds for divorce, no-fault and fault-based.
 A no-fault divorce simply states that the marriage has become insupportable because of discord and conflict, which destroys the legitimate ends of the marriage relationship, and prevents any reasonable expectation of reconciliation.
 A fault-based divorce alleges the divorce was caused by the behavior of the other spouse.